History of the 13th Massachusetts Volunteers

 the harder days for the regiment in this campaign as they were one of

-the brigades leading the charge that morning.
-Twelve men died from
+the brigades leading the advance that morning.
+The regiment

 flag